Malik Curry: Old Dominion University (2019-2021)

 In May 2019, Curry transferred to Old Dominion University for the 2019–2020 season.

 In March 2021, Curry was named to the All-Conference USA Second Team.
 He started in every game he had played for Old Dominion the 2020–2021 season.
 He led the team in scoring, assists, steals, three-point percentage and free-throw percentage.
 Curry was also named to the National Association of Basketball Coaches All-District 11 Second Team.

 West Virginia University (2021-2022)

 In April 2021, Curry transferred to West Virginia University for the 2021–2022 season.

 In December 2021, Curry rolled his ankle and was taken out the game in the first half of the UAB game.

 In May 2022, Curry participated in the Tampa Bay Pro Combine where he was awarded the Most Valuable Player of game two.
 He had 24 points, 7 rebounds 5 assists and 2 blocks.
 His point total was tied for second-most at the combine.

 Professional career

 ETHA Engomis (2022-2023)

+On August 18, 2022, Curry signed his first professional contract with ETHA Engomis for the 2022-2023 season.
+On October 11, 2022, Curry received a Hoops Agent Player of the Week award.
+He had 36 points, 8 rebounds and 2 assists for his team's victory.
 On October 17, 2022, Curry received a Hoops Agents Player of the Week award for Round 2.
 He had 29 points, 5 rebounds and 4 assists for his team.
 He was the league's best scorer averaging 32.5 points per game.
+On November 7th, he received a Hoops Agents Player of the Week award after having 36 points and 11 rebounds.
+On November 29th, he received another Hoops Agents Player of the Week award.
+He had 37 points, 6 rebounds and 2 assists in his team's victory.